rich-s-d/C-Sharp-Cheat-Sheets/README.md

 .cs (c sharp program file)
 .dll (output binary code from the cs compiler)
 # the obj and bin folders (object and binary) are created on a restore and build, which means that you only need a .csproj and .cs to get up and running.
-.sln (solution file, can be read by VSCode and dotnet CLI, keeps track of projects and tests so projects can be built and tested from one location, usess dotnet new sln).
+.sln (solution file, can be read by VSCode and dotnet CLI, keeps track of projects and tests so projects can be built and tested from one location.
+From CLI use 'dotnet new sln').
 ```
 ## Reference and Value Types
 Reference types store a pointer (a reference) to a location in memory and value types store the actual value itself.
 Anything invoked by a class is a reference type (although remember that a struct type behaves like a value type).
 Int, double etc are value types (they are in fact type struct eg, struct Int32 with the alias int or struct Double with alias double).
 Strings are an exception to the rule, they are reference types (class types, not struct), but sometimes they behave like value types, in other words, strings are immutable in C#.